What is a Secondary Storage? Types, Purposes, and Examples

 • Tape Drive: Tap drives have high storage capacity and cost-effectiveness but slow data retrieval and limited accessibility.

 The last four types are legacy now.
 However, I have added them because many legacy systems use these devices.
-Surprisingly, many sectors use tape drives because their storage capacity can still be more significant than that of hard disks.
+Surprisingly, many sectors use tape drives because their storage capacity can still be more significant than hard disks.

 Can RAMs be Used for Secondary Storage?